Content Marketing Strategy that Gets You Results [SLIDES]

 - Newsletter signup – email is one of the most effective marketing channels you can have.
 Adding people to your list will lead to better sales

-- Asking for a price quote – this is usually as close to sales as you can get with a site that is not an e-commerce Make sure you also track the lead to sales conversion rates offline.
+- Asking for a price quote – this is usually as close to sales as you can get with a site that is not an e-commerce site.
+Make sure you also track the lead to sales conversion rates offline.

 - Downloading – a brochure, demo, software, guide, manual, etc. Downloading indicates engagement and interest.
 Exchange free stuff for contact information.